BrokenShell/LabsTests/README.md

 ### The deployment zip archive should include only the following
-- Your Python application package `/application`
+- Your Python application package or module: `/application` or `application.py`
-- Package dependencies `requirements.txt`
+- Package dependencies: `requirements.txt`

+### Project Dependencies
+- flask
+- gunicorn
+- joblib
+- pandas
+- scikit-learn